appsmithorg/appsmith-docs/framework-reference/download.md

 ---
-description: This action is used to download any data as a file
+description: This action is used to download any data as a file.
 ---
+We use [downloadjs](https://github.com/rndme/download) for this functionality

 # Download